Direct Answer

 Platform ToS stems — platform may retain license

-Layer 4 — All evaluated decision categories (full count)
+Layer 4 — Deterministic evaluation categories

 Asset types at intake